As a registered nurse and health enthusiast, I look for ways to balance and optimize wellness in our unhealthy and challenging world.

 4) Say No to Sugary, Salty, Processed, and Artificial Snacks

 I have one word for this: poison.
 I can list 100 reasons why sugar is the devil in disguise, but I will spare the lecture and touch on the big ones.

 - Sugar affects the body's ability to regulate insulin.
 It's taxing on the body and can lead to Type 2 Diabetes, which is chronic, life-altering, and even life-threatening.

-- Sugar causes fat storage, which leads to obesity, which can lead to diabetes and other diseases, not to mention fatigue and depression.
-The recommended maximum daily intake of sugar, according to the American Heart Association (AHA), is six teaspoons/100 calories for women and nine teaspoons/150 calories for men.
+- Sugar causes fat storage, which leads to obesity, leading to diabetes, and other diseases, not to mention fatigue and depression.
+According to the American Heart Association (AHA), the recommended maximum daily intake of sugar is six teaspoons/100 calories for women and nine teaspoons/150 calories for men.

 - Artificial sweeteners can mimic the action of sugar when metabolized by the body.
 They contain non-natural ingredients research shows to be harmful to our health.

 Names for added sugars on labels include: